3D-ICs (and Compact Thermomechanical Models)

 See for example: J.-Q. Lu et al., 2002 IITC, IEEE, 2002, pp. 78-80

-(left) A field of identical interwafer vias. (right) A computational domain for continuum models - a quarter of a single via.
+(right) A computational domain for continuum models - a quarter of a single via.

-See for example: J. Zhang, IEEE Trans.
+See for example: J. Zhang et al., IEEE Trans.
 Sem.
 Man.
 19(4), 437-448 (2006)

-show that there is reason to be concerned about thermally induced stresses in BCB-bonded wafers.
+Results using models that treat all of the materials in the via structure as traditional continua show that there is reason to be concerned about thermally induced stresses in BCB-bonded wafers.
 This is basically because BCB has a much larger coefficient of thermal expansion (CTE) than Cu.
-The highest stresses induced in the copper interwafer vias are where they pass through the BCB layer.
+As shown in the figures below, the highest stresses induced in the copper interwafer vias are where they pass through the BCB layer.

-Computed von Mises stress distributions, due to a temperature change of 100 K, on cross-sections of two via structures,
+(left) Computed von Mises stress distributions, due to a temperature change of 100 K, on cross-sections of two via structures, for two different via diameters, for the specified pitch and BCB thickness.

-See for example: J. Zhang, IEEE Trans.
+See for example: J. Zhang et al., IEEE Trans.
 Sem.
 Man.
 19(4), 437-448 (2006)

 Note that for a fixed BCB thickness and pitch, the smaller via diameter has the larger von Mises stresses in the copper as it passes through the BCB.
 Depending upon the values of such design parameters, there may be problems with stability, as the stresses can be beyond reasonable estimates of yield strength.